 Entry open to all qualifying athletes aged 20 and over.

 Note that the event no longer offers medals as standard.
-Runners receive a ribbon on finishing the course.
+Runners receive a ribbon at registration.
 These ribbons can be added to an existing medal, or one can be purchased on the Sunday for £5.
 The medal can be re-used in following years by simply slipping on that year's ribbon.

 *Includes the additional unattached entry fee, £2, for entrants not being a member of a Club affiliated to a National Association or not a registered member of the TRA.